 Winter Hair Color in NYC: Low-Maintenance Options That Actually Last

-Winter in New York is a light problem as much as a temperature one.
+Winter in New York is as much a light problem as a temperature one.
 The city moves indoors, the days shorten, and the quality of the light that falls on hair — through office windows, under fluorescent ceilings, in the flat grey of December afternoons — changes in ways that make certain color strategies work, and others fail.
 Color designed without accounting for that environment will always look slightly off by January.
 The goal of winter color is not to go darker.
-It is to design color that holds its shape in the light that actually exists.
+It is to design a color that holds its shape in the light that actually exists.

 Winter hair color in NYC should focus on depth, tone balance, and seamless grow-out — not dramatic contrast.